-After any exploratory, appraisal, and development wells have been plugged and tested for integrity, they may be abandoned with wellhead equipment left in place on the seabed in line with industry practices worldwide.
+After any exploratory, and appraisal wells have been plugged and tested for integrity, they may be abandoned with wellhead equipment left in place on the seabed in line with industry practices worldwide.
 Where appropriate 'trawlable' protective equipment is applied to abandoned wellheads.
 The risk assessment criteria will consider factors such as the water depth and use of the area by other sectors (e.g., fishing).
 It is worth noting that irrespective of whether the wellhead and over trawlable protective equipment is retained the well bore itself will be plugged.

 Monitoring gauges installed on wellhead equipment for exploration, appraisal, or production wells may remain on wellheads so that the Applicant has the option to access and monitor wellhead equipment during future appraisal or production activities.
+Monitoring gauges to monitor pressure and temperature through wireless communication may be installed on wells where the Operator will return in the future for appraisal / production purposes.
+Monitoring gauges will not be installed on exploration wells which are earmarked for abandonment.